Monster Factory: 2008 fire

-The World Famous Monster Factory (2011–present)
+The World Famous Monster Factory (2011–2025)

 In 2011, Danny Cage purchased the name from Larry Sharpe.
 Monster Factory relocated to the Paulsboro Wrestling Club in Paulsboro, New Jersey.
 Following the move, Cage began to supplement training with seminars featuring WWE scout Gerald Brisco, Ring of Honor lead announcer Kevin Kelly, Ohio Valley Wrestling's Rip Rogers, Les Thatcher, as well as wrestlers Montel Vontavious Porter, Colt Cabana, Stevie Richards, Bob Evans, Robbie E, The Powers of Pain, and Sean Waltman.
-The Monster Factory also conducts birthday parties and ring rentals.
+The Monster Factory also conducted birthday parties and ring rentals.

-The Monster Factory puts on a show featuring the school’s students called ‘Total Rasslin’ Live’ every Friday night at 9:10pm.
-An adult ticket is $5 and children are free.
+The Monster Factory put on a show featuring the school’s students called ‘Total Rasslin’ Live’ on Friday nights, in addition to their monthly main shows.

-They also put on monthly shows for a higher, nominal fee.

 In late 2013, Cage had his first pupil signed to a WWE development deal.
 Stephen Kupryk, known at the Monster Factory as Tommy Maclin and now as Steve Cutler, left the Monster Factory in January 2014 and made his NXT debut as Cutler in June 2014.
 In November 2014, Ultimate Fighting Championship fighter Matt Riddle enlisted in the school.
 Additionally, Monster Factory students and graduates have appeared as extras and performers on WWE Raw, WWE SmackDown, WWE NXT, and Ring of Honor television since Cage assumed control of the school.

+In October 2025, The Monster Factory announced its departure from the Paulsboro Wrestling Club due to the venue owner wanting to focus solely on amateur wrestling going forward.
+The school's training operations moved to Mount Holly, New Jersey to share a facility with Pro Wrestling Star Academy owned by Pro Wrestling Unplugged (PWU) and Super Powers of Wrestling (SPO) owners Johnny Kashmere and Tommy and JP Grayson.
+Shortly after, Danny Cage announced The Monster Factory would shut down operations.
+The final Monster Factory show, Turkey Slam 2025, was held on November 22, 2025 at the 2300 Arena.